blinkui/blinkui/README.md

 npm install
 ```

-Compile source files to the `css` folder.
+Use `index.html` as a starting point, and edit `src/blink.css` and its included modules under `src/modules/` to customize blinkUI, then recompile the source files to the `css` folder.

 ``` bash
 npm start
 ```

-Use `index.html` as a starting point, and edit `src/blink.css` and its included modules under `src/modules/` to customize blinkUI, then recompile with `npm start`.